akopsykokwak/akopsykokwak/README.md

 I'm Camille, a french JS developer who is passionate about web and mobile technologies 👩‍💻 I am currently working as a Frontend web developer in Toulouse (France)!

 ## About me
-- ⚒️ React / Node.js, MySQL, Firebase
+- ⚒️ React.js, Next.js, Strapi
 - 🌱 Currently developing a FFXIV bot for discord!
 - 🍵 tea over coffee